Suggest New Software

 - Software license availability.

 Note: Software licenses are maintained in a pool which is shared by computing labs and a program that provides academic courseware titles to faculty.
-CSSD cannot reserve licenses from a pool for use at a specific time, by a specific group, or for a specific purpose.

 Software license usage and availability is monitored closely and additional licenses are acquired only if specific evidence of need exists.